qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 Note that some of these adaptors are "hidden" in the sense that they do not have a configuration and that their behaviour is derived from other adaptors configuration.
 One such example is the `remove-non-entrypoint-functions` adaptor which is intended to run before `transform-rules` disable-adaptor.transformation-rules -- Disables Transformation rules. -- false

-### Transformation rules - Rules used to transform instruction sequences in the QIR.
+### Target QIS Mapping - Rules used to transform instruction sequences in the QIR.

+TODO: Rename to TargetQisMapping

 | Name                              | Description                                                                                           | Default value |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------- | ------------- |